alashchev17/sapient/README.md

-# Sapient
+# Sapiently

-Sapient is a modern design system implementation for React, built with accessibility, consistency, and developer experience in mind.
+Sapiently is a modern design system implementation for React, built with accessibility, consistency, and developer experience in mind.
 Inspired by industry-leading design systems like Twilio's Paste.

 ## Features